 There are many things that you can do at home, including lifestyle changes and various home remedies that will improve your overall eyesight.
 The fact is that as a person ages, so does their eyesight.
 It can decrease, usually gradually, but sometimes in a more expedited manner.
 While eye issues are more common in older adults, there are many children with problems, as well.

 There are several traditional methods used to correct vision, including wearing corrective lenses, or having eye surgery.
 However, with a few natural home remedies, like eye exercises, eye vitamins, and general lifestyle changes, you can improve your eyesight naturally.

 The following eye exercises work to strengthen the eye muscles and maintain the flexibility of your eye lens in order to improve your vision.
 Some of the most popular exercises include:

 - Breathing Yoga Exercises: This will encourage conscious breathing.
 The point of this is to relax your body and close your eyes.
 This allows the muscles to relax.
 Breathe in through the nose and out through the mouth for two minutes.
 When you finally open your eyes after two minutes, do not focus on anything.
 Repeat the exercise three times.

 - Palming Exercises: These exercises were specifically designed to stimulate the various acupuncture points around your eyes.
-This aid in relaxing the muscles in and around your eye and helping to calm the mind.
-To execute this exercise you should place your elbows on a flat surface in front of you with your left palm covering your left eye.
+This aids in relaxing the muscles in and around your eyes and helping to calm the mind.
+To do this exercise, you should place your elbows on a flat surface in front of you with your left palm covering your left eye.
 Your fingers should be resting on your forehead.
 Do the same with your right eye and right palm.
 The palms should cup the eyes, but not put any pressure on them.
-You should do this exercise for a period of three minutes.
+You should do this exercise for three minutes at a time.